|

 elected first to associate membership and then to full membership in

-trustee, of the RSMA, and in 2008 was elected unopposed to the position
+trustee, of the RSMA.
+In 2008 she was elected unopposed to the position

 In addition to exhibiting with the RSMA,